Domestic violence: History

 Political agitation and the first-wave feminist movement, during the 19th century, led to changes in both popular opinion and legislation regarding domestic violence within the UK, the US, and other countries.
 In 1850, Tennessee became the first state in the US to explicitly outlaw wife beating.
 Other states soon followed.
 In 1871, the tide of legal opinion began to turn against the idea of a right to wife-beating, as courts in Massachusetts and Alabama reversed the precedent set in Bradley.
 In 1878, the UK Matrimonial Causes Act made it possible for women in the UK to seek legal separation from an abusive husband.
 By the end of the 1870s, most courts in the US had rejected a claimed right of husbands to physically discipline their wives.
-In the early 20th century, paternalistic judges regularly protected female victims of domestic violence in order to reinforce gender norms within the family.
+In the early 20th century, paternalistic judges regularly protected perpetrators of domestic violence in order to reinforce gender norms within the family.
 In divorce and criminal domestic violence cases, judges would levy harsh punishments against male perpetrators, but when the gender roles were reversed they would often give little to no punishment to female perpetrators.
 By the early 20th century, it was common for police to intervene in cases of domestic violence in the US, but arrests remained rare.

 In most legal systems around the world, domestic violence has been addressed only from the 1990s onward; indeed, before the late 20th century, in most countries there was very little protection, in law or in practice, against domestic violence.
 In 1993, the UN published Strategies for Confronting Domestic Violence: A Resource Manual.
 This publication urged countries around the world to treat domestic violence as a criminal act, stated that the right to a private family life does not include the right to abuse family members, and acknowledged that, at the time of its writing, most legal systems considered domestic violence to be largely outside the scope of the law, describing the situation at that time as follows: "Physical discipline of children is allowed and, indeed, encouraged in many legal systems and a large number of countries allow moderate physical chastisement of a wife or, if they do not do so now, have done so within the last 100 years.
 Again, most legal systems fail to criminalize circumstances where a wife is forced to have sexual relations with her husband against her will. ...
 Indeed, in the case of violence against wives, there is a widespread belief that women provoke, can tolerate or even enjoy a certain level of violence from their spouses."